nkokkos/datatables_rails_7/README.md

 `yarn install` to install the node dependencies

 `bundle install` to install the rails dependencies

+`rails db:migrate` to migrate the simple database

+`rails db:seed` to use faker to load sample data

 `foreman start -f Procfile.dev` to run the server at http://0.0.0.0:3003

  http://127.0.0.1:3003 (not ajax server based)